kejace/Lambdaya/README.md

             -j1 \
             install redpitaya

 Using this command is possible to install varous hackage packages.
-Make sure to use `-j1` flag to avoid error `/lib/ld-linux.so.3: No such file or directory`
+Please take look at how to set config file to get complete view of required flags

 Other way is to put all this configuration in configfile.
 For example create new directory cp `~./.cabal/config` in this dir and then modify config file.

     cabal --with-confif=CONFIGFILE install redpitaya

-again make sure that `jobs` is set on 1 also cabal uses strip by default on libraries when using config file

 relevant configs in /home/user/.cabal-arm/config (for me)